This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is viral syndrome diagnosed and treated?

-Your child's healthcare provider will ask about your child's symptoms.
-He will also do a physical exam.
-An illness caused by a virus usually goes away in about 7 days without treatment.
+Your child's healthcare provider will ask about your child's symptoms and examine him.
+An illness caused by a virus usually goes away in 7 to 10 days without treatment.
 Your healthcare provider may recommend the following to manage your child's symptoms:

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.